raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 In summary, the mockingbird is a _recursive combinator_: It takes a function that is not directly recursive, and makes it recursive by passing the subject function to itself as a parameter.
 This has the effect of removing a hard-coded dependency between the subject function and itself, which allows us to decorate it with functionality like memoization.

-We've also seen that having performed this separation, we can swap the mockingbird out for other functions implementing recursion, such as a trampoline for executing recursive functions with consuming the entire stack.
-We've seen that using a mockingbird-like recursion function is superior to other approaches to trampolining, because it does not require the function being trampolined to "know" that it is being trampolined.
+We've also seen that having performed this separation, we can swap the mockingbird out for other functions implementing recursion, such as the trampolining mockingbird.
+We've seen that the trampolining mockingbird is superior to other approaches, because it does not require the function being trampolined to "know" that it is being trampolined.

+And finally, we saw the sage bird, or Y Combinator.
+We saw that it makes our functions a little more idiomatic, but once again delivers the value of separating function from recursion mechanism.

-The mockingbird is another tool in our "composeable functions" toolbox, increasing reuse by decoupling recursive functions from themselves.
+Recursive combinators like mockingbirds, trampolining mockingbirds, and sage birds are a few more tools in our "composeable functions" toolbox, increasing reuse by decoupling recursive functions from themselves.

 (discuss on [reddit](https://www.reddit.com/r/javascript/comments/9bu5od/to_grok_a_mockingbird_using_recursive_combinators/))